Partitioning

 EVERY(1));

-2. Add a new partition as follows:
+2. Add a new partition using the following query:

 ALTER TABLE genre_stat ADD PARTITION START(2012) END(2013);